parse-community/docs/_includes/common/security.md

 ### Requires Authentication permission

 Starting with version 2.3.0, Parse Server introduced a new Class Level Permission `requiresAuthentication`.
 It prevents any non authenticated user from performing the action protected by the CLP.
-This CLP prevents any non authenticated user from performing the action protected by the CLP.

 If you want to restrict access to a full class to only authenticated users, you can use the `requiresAuthentication` class level permission.
 For example, you want to allow your **authenticated users** to `find` and `get` objects from your application and your admin users to have all privileges, you would set the CLP: